 It cost about a dollar a day to use Provillus.
 That’s a little more than Rogaine but cheaper than a lot of other hair loss products.

-There’s only one way to purchase Provillus and that’s online.
-You can’t get it in stores or on Amazon.
-The official website is HERE.
+There’s only one way to purchase Provillus and that’s online at Provillus.com.

-Once nice thing about ordering it online is that there’s a money-back guarantee, in case you’re not satisfied.
+One major benefit of buying at the official website is that they offer a money-back guarantee, in case you’re not satisfied.

 Here are some images that show what kind of results you can expect after using Provillus for about 4 months: